p-chan5/EasyPulse/README.md

 Achieving professional results is difficult even with the right tools.
 You might think that something is much more complicated than it seems, but you just need to look back.
 In this case, a clean sound will be the result of correct EQ or also known as [subtractive EQ](https://producerhive.com/music-production-recording-tips/subtractive-vs-additive-eq/).

-Both versions implement LSP Parametric Equalizer (the best FOSS option so far) So we just need to set the range plus filter characteristics `(Bell / RLC (MT) / x4 / 25Hz - 12.8kHz / 5.00)` and voila!
+Both versions implement LSP Parametric Equalizer (the best FOSS option so far) So we just need to set the range plus filter characteristics `(Bell / RLC (MT) / x4 / 25 Hz - 12.8 kHz / 5.00)` and voila!

 For testing purposes, we migrated this setting to `para-equalizer-x32-stereo` and toggled between `24 dB` and `-24 dB`